 Geographers will also develop the necessary skills and knowledge in order to progress to IGCSE Geography.

-The use of technology is an integral part of teaching and learning at Wingate especially since the introduction of Google Classroom.
+The use of technology is an integral part of teaching and learning at Wingate especially since the introduction of chrome books.
 Throughout the school, students have the opportunity to develop high levels of IT competence through the use of Google Classroom via the chrome book.
-In Years 7 & 8 the student´s IT lessons are very much skills based, which teaches students how to research, use and manipulate a variety of software applications to produce high quality cross-curricular work.
+In Year 7 the lessons are very much skills based, which teaches students how to research, use and manipulate a variety of software applications to produce high quality cross-curricular work.
 Additionally, the students complete units of study using multi-media based software.
-In Year 9 students further develop their IT skills and start to look at computer programming in preparing for IGCSE Computer Science in Key Stage 4.
+In Years 8 & 9 students further develop their skills and start to learn computer programming and some basic game design and development.

 In the Mathematics Department at Key Stage 3 we concentrate on the four main strands of mathematics that underpin the IGCSE course at Key Stage 4.

 Number: this consists mainly on improving the arithmetic and manipulative skills needed for calculation

 Algebra: this introduces the student to the concept of using mathematics for problem solving

 Geometry: we concentrate on quantifying and measuring shape and include the idea of angle

 Statistics: students are instructed on how to handle large volumes of data by condensing down to essential qualities of that data